 Add Hosted Graphite as a data source

-to your local/self-hosted Grafana installation to render your metrics.
+to your local/self-hosted dashboard installation to render your metrics.
 You can find a detailed guide here

 Access Key List